Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 name: STR, // object name,
 size: LONG, // uncompressed file size
 mtime: LONG, // modification time as seconds since epoch
-meta: STR // ref of the FM, if it exists
+meta: STR // ref of the FM, if it exists in the format prefix/block
 metakey: KEY // symmetric key of the FM, if it exists
 key: KEY, // symmetric key for the block
 block: STR // path to the block without the prefix \<root\>/blocks/